candrews800/discovercooks/readme.md

     1. Ad size not being computed before masonry effect goes in
     2. After Editing Denied Recipe it doesn't show that it is back in the queue
-    3. Check date for forum posts -> shows as 11/30/-1
-    4. Profile Page only show recipes for user, not all.
-    5. Filter By Categories that have no recipes -> on category page, shouldn't be seen
+    3. Filter By Categories that have no recipes -> on category page, shouldn't be seen
-    6. Cant scroll on phone on edit recipe
+    4. Cant scroll on phone on edit recipe

 ****************************************************************************************
 **  FUNCTIONALITY TO DO LIST
 ****************************************************************************************

     1. Forum Post Locks
-    2. Compress Images (Imagick?)

 ****************************************************************************************
 **  STYLE TO DO LIST